1. Bicom Systems

 Entering CLI with additional debugging

-If for some reason you have some inexplicable issues, like Asterisk not being able to start, you can try to run the CLI with different set of switches which should give some application specific debug info which includes start up sequence, database connection, registration retries, etc.
+If for some reason you have some inexplicable issues, like Asterisk not being able to start, you can try to run the CLI with different sets of switches which should give some application-specific debug info including start-up sequence, database connection, registration retries, etc.

 asterisk -rddddd

-where number of Ds define the verbosity of these debug messages.
+where the number of Ds defines the verbosity of these debug messages.

-If above command tells you that asterisk is not running:
+If the above command tells you that asterisk is not running:

 asterisk -cdddddd